viet34tqc/notebook/interview.md

 console.log(Object.is(lastName, null)); // false
 ```

+## What is functional programming

+Divive problem into small function.
+Each function must be pure function.

 ## Object `getter`, `setter` in JS

 JavaScript object getters and setters are used to control access to an object's private/internal properties.